 Since your mind associates running with bad emotions and pain, you are less likely to do it again, or at least very begrudgingly when you do go.

 This is normal- and fixable!

-By allowing yourself to recognize that you don’t enjoy running or other conventional cardio methods, you can find something that works for you.
+By allowing yourself to recognize that you don’t enjoy running or other conventional cardio methods, you can find an alternative to running that works for you.
 Cardio doesn’t have to be too hard, too difficult, or not fun.
 It’s just about making little shifts in your perspective.

-Finding ways to do cardio if you hate doing it.
+Finding ways to do cardio for those who hate cardio.

 The best way to do more cardio is truly to start small.
 You don’t need to start training for a marathon today.
 If that doesn’t sound like fun for you, it shouldn’t even be one of your goals.

 You can, however, find one room that needs vacuuming in your home and spend a few minutes cleaning.
 If cleaning is the last thing that you want to do, then give yourself ten minutes to do a solid stretching routine.